single-cell-data/SOMA/abstract_specification.md

 > ℹ️ **Note**: on TileDB this is an sparse array with `N` `int64` dimensions of domain `[0, maxInt64)`, and a single attribute.

+### SOMAImageNDArray

+`SOMAImageNDArray` is a dense N-dimansional array of `primitive` type, with offset (zero-based) integer indexing on each dimension.
+The `SOMASparseNDArray` has a user-defined schema, which includes:

+- type: a `primitive` type, expressed as an Arrow type (e.g., `int64`, `float32`, etc), indicating the type of data contained within the array.
+- shape: the shape of the array, i.e., number and length of each dimension.

+All dimensions must have a positive, non-zero length.
+Every `SOMAImageNDArray` must contain 3 dimensions named `C`, `X` and `Y` representing channels, width and height respectively, and elements are named `intensity`.
+More dimension can exist where no naming conventions are enforced.

 ## Composed Types

 Composed types are defined as a composition of foundational types, adding name, type and indexing constraints.
 These types are intended to facilitate data interoperability, ease of use, and _potentially_ enable implementation optimizations by virtue of their typing and structural guarantees.
 The initial composed types are motivated by single-cell biology, but additional types may be added in the future for more diverse use cases.